An accompanied solitude: To my godmother Flora

 Among other things: after Lands End at the extremity of Cornwall, is an island.
 This island is called “Scilly”.

-Then they suggested to Flora a boat trip to the Scilly isles.
+Then they suggested to Flora a boat trip to the Scilly Isles.

-In England they say: “when it rains, it pours!!!”
+In England they say: “When it rains, it pours!!!”

 Under a perfectly kind appearance, these bad jokers, carried out a form of persecution.